The biclustering_wrapper() function runs the full

 (Load and validate cluster assignments) Reads

-row and column cluster assignment files and validates that features in
+row and column cluster assignment files and validates that regions in

 the cluster files match those present in the input count matrix.